-Defendant chose not to use the model form- presumably to save money by pushing terminated employees away from electing COBRA.1
+Defendant chose not to use the model form- presumably to save money by pushing terminated employees away from electing COBRA.

-1 In fact, according to one Congressional research service study, "...[The] average claim costs for COBRA beneficiaries exceeded the average claim for an active employee by 53%.
+&lt;sup>1 In fact, according to one Congressional research service study, "...[The] average claim costs for COBRA beneficiaries exceeded the average claim for an active employee by 53%.
 The average annual health insurance cost per active employee was \$7,190, and the COBRA cost was \$10,988.14.
-The Spencer & Associates analysts contend that this indicates that the COBRA population is sicker than active-covered employees and that the 2% administrative fee allowed in
+The Spencer & Associates analysts contend that this indicates that the COBRA population is sicker than active-covered employees and that the 2% administrative fee allowed in the law is insufficient to offset the difference in actual claims costs."
+Health Insurance Continuation Coverage Under COBRA, Congressional Research Service, Janet Kinzer, July 11, 2013.

 - 2. COBRA is a remedial statute that should be interpreted in favor of the employee.
 Indeed, the legislative history shows that Congress enacted COBRA in 1986 as a result of the reports of the growing number of Americans without any health insurance coverage and the decreasing willingness of our Nation's hospitals to provide care to those who cannot afford to pay.
 The purpose behind its notice requirements is to facilitate and assist individuals in electing continuation coverage should they so choose, not discourage them from doing so as Defendant's does. - 3.
-Instead of utilizing the United States Department of Labor, ("DOL"), Model Notice and sending a single COBRA notice "written in a manner calculated to be understood by the average plan participant" containing all required by law, to save money Defendant instead opted to break the information into multiple documents, mailed separately2 under different cover, containing bits and pieces of information on COBRA, both of which are still missing critical information.
-A copy of the Model DOL COBRA notice is attached as Exhibit A. In fact, the DOL Model Notice was designed to avoid precisely the issues caused by Defendant's confusing and piecemeal COBRA rights notification process. - 4.
+Instead of utilizing the United States Department of Labor, ("DOL"), Model Notice and sending a single COBRA notice "written in a manner calculated to be understood by the average plan participant" containing all required by law, to save money Defendant instead opted to break the information into multiple documents, mailed separately under different cover, containing bits and pieces of information on COBRA, both of which are still missing critical information.
+In fact, the DOL Model Notice was designed to avoid precisely the issues caused by Defendant's confusing and piecemeal COBRA rights notification process. - 4.
 The deficient COBRA notices at issue in this lawsuit both confused and misled Plaintiff.
-It also caused Plaintiff economic injuries in the form of lost health and dental insurance for her and her son, and the resulting unpaid medical bills which followed.
+It also caused Plaintiff economic injuries in the form of lost health insurance and unpaid medical bills, as well as informational injuries. - 5.
+Defendant has repeatedly violated ERISA by failing to provide participants and beneficiaries in the Plan with adequate notice, as prescribed by COBRA, of their right to continue their health coverage upon the occurrence of a "qualifying event" as defined by the statute. - 6.
+Defendant's COBRA notice and process violates the law.
+Rather than including all information required by law in a single notice, written in a manner calculated to be understood by the average plan participant, Defendant's COBRA notification process instead offers only part of the legally required information in haphazard and piece-meal fashion.